 Gry has a long career as an organisational- and leadership consultant behind her.
 Working with; processes, facilitation, transformation, coaching and leadership development, both in the public-and private sector, has led Gry to work with very esteemed clients through the years.
 Her ability to spot client needs and to challenge and engage her collaborators in open and honest dialogues, has created very loyal and long-term client partnerships.
 Focusing on growth, sustainability, and learning, Gry has managed to contribute to organisational transformation across different industries and sectors with great success.
 Besides having worked as an international teamleader at The Kaospilots in Aarhus, Gry also achieved the position as Principal for The Kaospilots Øresund, in Malmö, between 2007-2009.
 Since January 2018, Gry has worked as a Strategic Leadership Consultant & Organisational Transformation Activist in the innovative consultancy Emerging Earth, which she is also a co-founder of.

-Marianne Grymer Bargeman has been Head of Learning and Interpretation at the art museum ARoS since 2016.
+Marianne Grymer Bargeman has been Head of Learning and Interpretation at the art museum ARoS from 2016 - 2022.
 Prior to this, she was with the National Gallery of Denmark (SMK) for eleven years.
 Her responsibilities there included the museums’ activities aimed at children and young people, including SMK’s first year at the internationally renowned Roskilde Festival.
 As Head of Learning and Interpretation at ARoS, Marianne has headed the development of ARoS Public (1900 m2), a modern-day community centre and assembly hall that hosts interdisciplinary debates, meetings between artists and the public, and a wide range of creative and digital activities.Leadership, creativity and learning are the mainstays of Marianne’s work.
 For the past twenty years, she has worked with the presentation and dissemination of art, both orally and in writing, digitally and analogously, on film and as podcasts, inside and outside museum settings.Marianne holds an MA (research degree) in art history as well as a BA in literature and a BA in art and cultural management.
 In addition, she is an external co-examiner for the department of Communication + Performance Design, Roskilde University

 Danièle is an official licensee of the Designing & Facilitating Learning Spaces professional program in Canada.
 With a Bachelor of Arts and a Masters of Science in Public Health, Danièle Bienvenue challenges the impossible, entertains paradoxes and tames the unacceptable.
 The ever-adapting human machine has fascinated her for the last 35 years.
 It is with an organic approach, recognizing the important core of each person and organization that she builds tailored learning environments.
 She lived and worked in the USA where during 10 years, she created and implemented social integration programs for adult immigrants.
 In 1994, she returned to Canada to join a consulting firm in human capital and in 2003, she left the more conventional consulting world to explore new coaching and facilitation tools.
 All tailored programs gravitate around the human dynamic themes.
 Her methodology encourages an active contribution from the participants and leaves them with practical, realistic and manageable tools.
 She completed her NLP (Neuro-Linguistic Programming) Certification in June 2010.